-External keyboards can be a great asset to your MacBook setup.
+External keyboards can be a great asset to your MacBook Pro setup.
 They offer a variety of benefits, such as greater adjustability and positioning freedom for your screen.
 You can also sit further away from the harsh light, which is better for your eyes (and health).

-If you plan on selling your MacBook eventually, an external keyboard will prevent the built-in keys from accumulating wear and tear.
-That means your Mac laptop will get higher resales value.
+If you plan on selling your MacBook Pro eventually, an external keyboard will prevent the built-in keys from accumulating wear and tear.
+That means your Mac laptop will get a higher resales value.

-You’ll also benefit most from a keyboard if you’re someone who tends to use your MacBook Pro along with other device or papers that take up a lot of space on your desk, or in a relaxed environment where you have the freedom to spread out as much as you need.
+You’ll also benefit most from a keyboard if you’re someone who tends to use your MacBook Pro along with other devices or papers that take up a lot of space on your desk, or in a relaxed environment where you have the freedom to spread out as much as you need.

 That said, an external keyboard will be less helpful if you tend to use your MacBook Pro while commuting, in isolation, or do not have enough space at your workplace to expand.

 Also, for those who own the newest MacBook Pro with the beautiful touch bar, you’ll be giving up easy access to Apple’s latest innovation if you choose to purchase an external keyboard.

-So, as you see: it’s not always a good (nor bad) idea to buy an external keyboard for your MacBook, all depending on your goals and preferences.
+So, as you see: it’s not always a good (nor bad) idea to buy an external keyboard, all depending on your goals and preferences.
 If you’ve decided to purchase one, make sure you also learn the following criteria.